 Work Shared in CORE

-“James Baldwin and the Force of Law: Violence and the Anti-Black (Il)Logic of U.S> Policing.”
+“James Baldwin and the Anti-Black Force of Law: On Excessive Violence and Exceeding Violence.”
 Public Culture

 “Restored Literary Behaviors of Neo-Slave Narratives: The Ethics of Witnessing in the Excessive Present.”
 Callaloo

-“Slavery’s Ghosts and the Haunted Housing Crisis: On Narrative Economy and Circum-Atlantic Memory in Toni Morrison’s A Mercy.”
-MELUS
+“Slavery’s Ghosts and the Haunted Housing Crisis: On Narrative Economy and Circum-Atlantic Memory in Toni Morrison’s A Mercy

 41.4 (December 2016): 116-139.